CG series ultrasonic clamp-on flow sensors / flow meters are compact in size, and can measure flow a...

 One method involves pumping out the spent nutrient solution at a specified rate based on the perfusion rate, while the fresh nutrient solution is automatically replenished through feedback control to maintain a consistent culture volume.

-How can we avoid the bad situation mentioned above?
+How can we avoid the malfunction situation mentioned above?

-XY-TEK ultrasonic flow sensor can effectively measure the flow rate in the liquid pipelines.
+The CG series ultrasonic flow sensors / flow meters can effectively measure the flow rate in the liquid pipelines.

-Beside these, the XY-TEK ultrasonic flow sensor offers the following advantages in the biological perfusion process.
+Beside these, the CG series ultrasonic flow sensor / flow meter offers the following advantages in the biomedical perfusion process.

-XY-TEK CG series ultrasonic flow sensor adopts clamp-on non-invasive design, it can accurately measure without contaminated the fluid flow.
-This design helps avoid the risk of cross-contamination, ensuring that the nutrient solution and other liquids remain clean and sanitary.
+XY-TEK CG series ultrasonic flow sensors / flow meters adopts clamp-on non-invasive design, it can accurately measure the bio flow rate without any contamination.
+The clamp-on installation helps avoid the risk of cross-contamination, ensuring that the nutrient solution and other liquids remain clean and sanitary.

 2. More Accurate and Reliable

-XY-TEK CG series ultrasonic flow sensors provide measurement accuracy of up to ±2% or even higher, guaranteeing more precise and reliable measurements.
+XY-TEK CG series ultrasonic flow sensors / flow meters provide measurement accuracy of up to ±2%, guaranteeing accurate and reliable flow rate measurements results.

-XY-TEK CG series ultrasonic flow sensors adopt integrated design, with built-in circuits, and processing systems.
+CG series ultrasonic flow sensors/flow sensors adopt integrated design, with built-in circuits, and processing systems.
 It can provide international standard communication protocols and various output signals.

 4. More Versatile and Widely Applicable

-Ultrasonic flow sensors support bidirectional measurement, have a broader measurement range, and are suitable for various fluid characteristics and perfusion conditions.
-They can accurately measure fluids with low or high viscosity.
-At the same time, it also has a bubble detection function.
+CG series Ultrasonic flow sensors / flow meters support bidirectional flow rate measurement with broader flow rate range.
+The flow sensors are suitable for various fluid characteristics and perfusion conditions.
+They can accurately measure fluids with low or high viscosity, and has the bubble detection function.

-The XY-TEK ultrasonic flow sensor, is aiding in enhancing the yield per unit volume in the perfusion process.
-This technology also helps in effectively controlling production costs, making it increasingly popular among biopharmaceutical companies.
+The XY-TEK ultrasonic flow sensors / flow meters are aiding in enhancing the yield per unit volume in the perfusion process.

 Have questions or need assistance?
 Contact us-we're here help!